 Following in the footsteps of a well-constructed character enables us to suspend disbelief and feel like we are living out the events of your plot firsthand, and this process of immersion empowers your story and central themes to remain with us long after arriving at the conclusion of your tale.
 Thus, learning how to craft compelling characters is one of the most important skills for you to master as you prepare to begin drafting in earnest.

 In the end, the most important challenge your characters will have to overcome is convincing your audience to care.
 To become invested in the unfolding drama of their lives, hopes, and dreams.
-For once your readers form an emotional bond to your characters, all of the wonderful details of world and plot-building you have been working so hard on will come to life within the theater of their mind’s eye.
+For once your readers form an emotional bond to your characters, all of the wonderful details of world and plot-building that you have been working so hard on will come to life within the theater of their mind’s eye.

-Creating characters who turn pages
+Generating characters who turn pages

 One of the joys of reading a novel is getting to follow its characters around while looking over their shoulders, or even watching out from behind their eyes.
 And so it is vital that your characters capture the reader’s interest from the outset.
 After all, no one wants trail in the wake of a fictional being for hundreds of pages, unless they can first form a meaningful connection.
-Thus, it is helpful when you are starting the character drafting process to arm each of them with a “hook” that grabs the reader’s attention, much like the beginning of the novel itself.
+Thus, it is helpful when you are starting the character planning process to arm each of them with a hook that grabs the reader’s attention, much like the beginning of the novel itself.